Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 52.5 points in six of 10 games this season.
+- Nevada has combined with its opponents to put up more than 52.5 points in six of 10 games this season.

-- Air Force's games have gone over 52.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 63.2, is 10.7 points above Friday's over/under.
+- The two teams combine to score 63.2 points per game, 10.7 more than the total in this contest.

-- This contest's total is 10.7 points greater than the 41.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.8 points per game, 10.7 fewer than this contest's over/under.

 - The Wolf Pack and their opponents have scored an average of 56.9 points per game in 2021, 4.4 more than Friday's total.

-- The 52.5 over/under in this game is 6.6 points above the 45.9 average total in Falcons games this season.
+- The 52.5 total in this game is 6.6 points above the 45.9 average total in Falcons games this season.

 Nevada Stats and Trends